nest/ode-toolbox/README.md

 Model parameters and their values are given in the `parameters` dictionary.
 This dictionary maps default values to parameter names and has to contain an entry for each free variable occurring in the equations of the `odes` or `shapes`.
 Every dictionary entry hat the name of the free variable as its key and a valid Python-expression as its value.
 I.e. `variable_name: expression`.

 ## Output
+The analysis output is stored as JSON in file `result-$date$.json` where `$date$` correspond to the current date.

+* `solver`: states which integration scheme was selected.
+Possible values are `analytical` or `numerical `.
+* `ode_updates`: contains a list of Python statements for updating the ODE.
+* `state_shape_variables`: is a list of the names of the shapes and their derivatives up to the order of the ODE they satisfy minus one.
+* `shape_initial_values`: are the initial values of the differential equations the shapes satisfy.
+* `shape_state_updates`: contains a list of instructions to be applied to shape_state_variables in every update step if the ODE is solved analytically.
+* `propagator`: contains a list of all non-zero entries of all propagator matrices numbered according to the order in which they should be executed if the ODE is solved analytically..
+* `ode_system_type`: states if the current ode system with provided parameters is a stiff and non-stiff problem.
+Possible values `stiff`, `non-stiff`, `skipped` (if due to missing `PyGSL` or `parameters` the test was not performed)

 ## Examples
+### Analytically solvable current-based model

-The following example shows an input model that corresponds to a integrate-and-fire neuron with an alpha shaped postsynaptic response.
+The following example shows an input model that corresponds to a current-based integrate-and-fire neuron with an alpha shaped postsynaptic response.
 The model ODEs can be solved analytically.
 ```
 {
   "shapes": [